Samkth123/KTH-md/Session 1 – The world of entrepreneurial family firms/Webinar - Entrepreneurship and resilience in tough times - lessons from leading family businesses.md

 - new ventures started by former family firm employees survive longer than those started by non-family firms
 - Survival of new ventures from former family firm employees increase with greater geographical, industry and social proximity between the parent family firm and the founder of the new venture

+##### Transgenerational entrpreneurship
+- A challenge to owner families and their business is to continue being entrepreneurial when businesses and family become more compelx
+- Transgernertional enteprenouship is the ability to keep the entrepreneurial spri